Fariba-Kamani/online-bank-account-system/README.md

 10. If preferred, click on "Enable Automatic Deploys", which keeps the app up to date with new changes pushed to your GitHub repository
 11. Wait for the app to build.
 Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link.

-### Branching the GitHub Repository using GitHub Desktop and Visual Studio Code
+### Local Development

+#### How to Fork

+To fork the repository:

+1. Log in (or sign up) to Github.
-1. Go to the GitHub repository.
+2. Go to the repository for this project, [Fariba-Kamani/online-bank-account-system](https://github.com/Fariba-Kamani/online-bank-account-system).
-2. Click on the branch button in the left hand side under the repository name.
+3. Click the Fork button in the top right corner.
-3. Give your branch a name.
-4. Go to the CODE area on the right and select "Open with GitHub Desktop".
-5. You will be asked if you want to clone the repository - say yes.
-6. GitHub desktop will suggest what to do next - select Open code using Visual Studio Code.

-The deployed project live link is [HERE](https://online-bank-account-system-0e5e73e47365.herokuapp.com/) - ***Use Ctrl (Cmd) and click to open in a new window.***
+#### How to Clone

+To clone the repository:

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, [Fariba-Kamani/online-bank-account-system](https://github.com/Fariba-Kamani/online-bank-account-system).
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 - - -